 Jeff Sosnaud is a consultant to nonprofit organizations.
 An attorney, he has worked at appointed positions in state and federal government, and been elected at the local level.
 He has been the executive director of several nonprofits, and faculty at the College of Business at the University of Maine.

-Pat is a partner in the Real Estate & Construction Group and represents owners and developers of commercial real estate projects in the U.S. and internationally, sponsors in the formation of real estate funds, sellers and investors in the acquisition and disposition of commercial properties and tenants of major office and industrial projects.
-Pat is the Partner-in-Charge of the Baker Botts San Francisco office.
+Pat is a retired partner in the Real Estate & Construction Group and represented owners and developers of commercial real estate projects in the U.S. and internationally, sponsors in the formation of real estate funds, sellers and investors in the acquisition and disposition of commercial properties and tenants of major office and industrial projects.
+Pat is the former Partner-in-Charge of the Baker Botts San Francisco office.

 Area Portfolio Leader Kaiser Permanente